TheUntamed/Danny-s-Ore-Collection/src/main/resources/assets/dannys_ores/textures/license/#README.md

 The Ore Overlays for the Archaic, Ebonite, Nagrilite and Tenebrum Ore are modified versions of the corresponding ore textures from 'The Midnight'. https://www.curseforge.com/minecraft/mc-mods/the-midnight

-The Ore Overlays for the Arcane Crystal, Runestone and Xpetrified Ore are modified versions of the corresponding ore textures from 'Forbidden Arcanus' (by cesar_zorak). https://www.curseforge.com/minecraft/mc-mods/forbidden-arcanus
+The Ore Overlays for the Arcane Crystal and Runestone Ore are modified versions of the corresponding ore textures from 'Forbidden Arcanus' (by cesar_zorak). https://www.curseforge.com/minecraft/mc-mods/forbidden-arcanus

 The stone textures create_scoria, _dolomite, _gabbro, _limestone, _scoria and _weathered_limestone are from the mod 'Create' (by simibubi).